-- Sauron in The Silmarillion thanks to his Shapeshifting ability.
-Beren and Luthien successfully disguise themselves as Elite Mooks by wearing the pelts of their demonic enemies.
+- Sauron in The Silmarillion, thanks to his Shapeshifting ability, turns himself into a giant vampire bat, a giant werewolf, and the most friendly, helpful, likeable, not-at-all-evil angelic being you'll ever meet (not).
+Beren and Lúthien successfully shapeshift themselves into Elite Mooks by wearing the pelts of their demonic enemies.

 - The Confidence Man has the confidence man himself.
 He sneaks on a riverboat on April Fools' Day, and puts on more than eight different disguises, becoming a different character tailored to be one that would be able to con money out of each passenger, all while testing the confidence in their morals and perception.